diogosilva30/home.dsilva.dev/README.md

 🛠️ Tools and Technologies
 Here are the tools and technologies I've used to build this project:

-- Docker 🐳 - efficient and scalable deployment
+- Docker 🐳 - efficient and scalable deployment.
 - Terraform 🏗️ - infrastructure management and provisioning on my Proxmox datacenter, with Terraform state being securely stored on a on-premises S3 server.
-- Ansible 🤖 - automating the installation and configuration of software on the infrastructure
+- Ansible 🤖 - automating the installation and configuration of software on the infrastructure.
-- Cloudflare Tunnel 🔒 - secure and remote access to Home Assistant instance from anywhere
+- Cloudflare Tunnel 🔒 - secure and remote access to Home Assistant instance from anywhere.
-- Tailscale VPN 🌐 - easy and secure authentication to private network
+- Tailscale VPN 🌐 - easy and secure authentication of GitHub's runner to my private network.
-- GitHub Pipelines 🚦 - automated testing and deployment
+- GitHub Pipelines 🚦 - automated testing and deployment.

 ## 🔒 Cloudflare Tunnel Automation